belastingdienst/opr-paas/docs/glossary.md

 With cluster wide resource quotas, cluster admins can bring all resources for all PAAS'es belonging to a capability, together in one cluster wide resource pool.

-This brings down overcommit at the expense of the risk of resource sharing.
+This brings down over commit at the expense of the risk of resource sharing.

 For more details, see the [relevant details in the administrators section](admin-guide/cwq/cluster-wide-quotas.md)

 ## Crypttool

-The crypttool is a small commandline utility that allows a user to perform some simple operations with regards to secrets in a PAAS.
+The crypttool is a small command-line utility that allows a user to perform some simple operations with regards to secrets in a PAAS.

-Basic functionality includes sub-commands for `encrypt`, `decrypt` and `reencrypt` with regards to PAAS related secrets.
+Basic functionality includes sub-commands for `encrypt`, `decrypt` and `re-encrypt` with regards to PAAS related secrets.

-The `reencrypt` sub-command specifically will parse the yaml/json file for a PAAS, decrypt the SSH secrets with the previous private key, reencrypt with the new public key & write back the PAAS configuration to the file in either yaml or json format.
+The `re-encrypt` sub-command specifically will parse the yaml/json file for a PAAS, decrypt the SSH secrets with the previous private key, re-encrypt with the new public key & write back the PAAS configuration to the file in either yaml or json format.

 This will allow for key rotation.